 How Do I Know if I Have Them?

-Some women may not have any symptoms, but many will experience one or more of the typical symptoms—the most common being menstrual bleeding so heavy or so frequent that you might develop anemia.
+Many women do not have any symptoms, but some will experience one or more of the typical symptoms—the most common being menstrual bleeding so heavy or so frequent that you might develop anemia.
 In addition to menstrual changes, you might experience one or more of the following:

 - In the abdomen or lower back (often dull, heavy and aching, but it may be sharp)